jawher/mow.cli/README.md

     cmd.Command("log", "show a job log", nil)
 })
 ```

-When you just want to set Action to cmd, you can use ActionCommand function for this
+When you just want to set Action to cmd, you can use ActionCommand function for this:

 ```go
 app.Command("list", "list all configs", cli.ActionCommand(func() { list() }))
 ```

-is the same as
+is the same as:

 ```go
 app.Command("list", "list all configs", func(cmd *cli.Cmd)) {
     cmd.Action = func() {